Configure boundary groups for Configuration Manager

 Additionally, the result of setting Allow clients to use a fallback source location for content on a deployment type for applications has changed.
 This setting on a deployment type now enables a client to use the default site boundary group as a content source location.

-Boundary groups relationships: Each boundary group can be linked to one or more additional boundary groups.
-These links form relationships that are configured on the new boundary group properties tab named Relationships:
+You can link each boundary group to one or more additional boundary groups.
+These links form relationships that you configure on the new boundary group properties tab named Relationships:

-- Any boundary group a client can use due to an association between that client's current boundary group and another group is called a neighbor boundary group.
+Any boundary group a client can use because of an association between that client's current boundary group and another group is called a neighbor boundary group.

 On the Relationships tab, add boundary groups to use as a neighbor boundary group.
 Also configure a time in minutes for fallback.
 When a client fails to find content from a distribution point in the current group, this time is when the client begins to search content locations from neighbor boundary groups.

-When you add or change a boundary group configuration, you have the option to block fallback to that specific boundary group from the current group you are configuring.
+When you add or change a boundary group configuration, you can block fallback to that specific boundary group from the current group you're configuring.

 To use the new configuration, define explicit associations (links) from one boundary group to another.
 Configure all distribution points in that associated group with the same time in minutes.
 When a client fails to find a content source from its current boundary group, the time you configure determines when it begins to search for content sources from its neighbor boundary group.

 In addition to boundary groups you explicitly configure, each boundary group has an implied link to the default site boundary group.
 This link becomes active after 120 minutes.
 Then the default site boundary group becomes a neighbor boundary group.
 This behavior allows the clients to use as content source locations the distribution points associated with that boundary group.